Starting your Literature Review

 • Methodological: compare approaches (quantitative vs. qualitative).

-• Chronological: trace how understanding evolved over time.
+• Chronological: trace how understanding has evolved over time.

-Draft an outline with section headers and 2–3 bullet points of the main studies or debates to discuss under each.
+Draft an outline with section headers and include 3-5 bullet points of the main studies or debates to discuss under each.